 Keep this copy in this handbook for future reference.
-The Agreement at the back of this handbook should be signed and returned to the GBC Health Science and Human Services Department.
+The Agreement at the back of this handbook should be signed and returned to the GBC Health Science and Behavioral Health Department.

-GREAT BASIN COLLEGE HEALTH SCIENCE AND HUMAN SERVICES DEPARTMENT Agreement to Participate in Practice Lab Procedures 2024-2025 Academic Year
+GREAT BASIN COLLEGE HEALTH SCIENCE AND BEHAVIORAL HEALTH DEPARTMENT

+Agreement to Participate in Practice Lab Procedures 2025-2026 Academic Year

-During my enrollment in one of the GBC Health Science and Human Services Programs, and under the direct supervision of a faculty member, I understand I will have the opportunity to model for sonography students.
+During my enrollment in one of the GBC Health Science and Behavioral Health Programs, and under the direct supervision of a faculty member, I understand I will have the opportunity to model for sonography students.
 I understand that my grade will not be affected by my decision to participate as a lab model.
 Please select the appropriate box pertaining to your interest in opting in or out of this opportunity.

-Witness: (Faculty / Dean) Date Printed Name Student Signature Date I understand that I can opt in or out of any scanning prod It is understood that ARDMS credentialed supervising so discover or miss potential areas of diagnostic concern do registered supervising faculty's scope of practice to diag uring the scanning lab.
-It is not within the ARDMS I, for myself and on behalf of my heirs, personal represe and administrators of Great Basin College from any resp arising from negligence or otherwise.
-I agree to hold harmless and waive the liability of the stu supervising instructor and Great Basin College for any ir procedures performed on my person.
-I understand that u will not be reviewed by a licensed physician and will not njuries incurred as a result of my agreeing to have these ultrasound images produced in the student scanning lab Sonographic Imaging I would like to opt in to serving as a model I would like to opt out of serving as a model understand that my grade will not be affected by my appropriate box pertaining to your interest in opting in or ·
+Witness: (Faculty / Dean) Date Printed Name Student Signature Date I understand that I can opt in or out of any scanning proc edures, including in the midst of an exam.
+It is understood that ARDMS credentialed supervising so discover or miss potential areas of diagnostic concern du registered supervising faculty's scope of practice to diagn ring the scanning lab.
+It is not within the ARDMS I, for myself and on behalf of my heirs, personal represer and administrators of Great Basin College from any resp arising from negligence or otherwise.
+I agree to hold harmless and waive the liability of the student supervising instructor and Great Basin College for any in procedures performed on my person.
+I understand that u will not be reviewed by a licensed physician and will not be juries incurred as a result of my agreeing to have the Itrasound images produced in the student scanning la Sonographic Imaging I would like to opt in to serving as a model I would like to opt out of serving as a model appropriate box pertaining to your interest in opting in or • •